 ## Hardware

-For normal markdown files, we need to add mdsvex into svelte-preprocess:
+For normal markdown files, I configured mdsvex into svelte-preprocess in svelte.config.js:

 //svelte.config.js